A Tougher Road With Biden: The World Leaders Who Banked On Trump

 How it might change under Biden

 Danny Danon, who most recently served as Israel's ambassador to the United Nations, says Biden would also be "good with Israel."
-Nevertheless, Biden was VP during Obama and Netanyahu's famously frosty relationship and it's hard to see the two leaders sharing as close a relationship as Trump and Netanyahu's.
+Nevertheless, Biden was vice president during Obama and Netanyahu's famously frosty relationship, and it's hard to see the two leaders sharing as close a relationship as Trump and Netanyahu.

 The relationship with India's Narendra Modi

 The two leaders have had each other's backs even as they've both faced criticism for discriminating against minorities.
 When he was pressed to question Prime Minister Narendra Modi about anti-Muslim riots in India, Trump gave him a pass.
 "And I will say that the prime minister was incredible on what he told me.
-He wants people to have religious freedom," he said during his visit to India earlier this year.
+He wants people to have religious freedom," Trump said during his visit to India earlier this year.

 Asia